NB-Quality/nb-menu/README.md

 ![Q20220703020037|331x400](https://github.com/negbook/nb-menu/blob/main/preview.png?raw=true)

-All the menu functions is in the examples and the example scripts this topic below
+All the menu functions is in the examples
 ## basic build
 ```
 local menu